The General Data Protection Regulation (GDPR)

 Data minimization.
 You should only collect data that is necessary for your research purpose.
 Collecting “nice-to-have” demographics without a clear reason is not just bad practice - it may also be a GDPR issue.
 We discuss this more in the chapter on mechanisms of data protection.

 Storage limitation.
 Personal data should not be kept longer than necessary.
 For research, there are exceptions - data may be stored longer for archiving purposes in the public interest, scientific research, or statistical purposes (Art.
-89) - but this requires appropriate safeguards, such as anonymization.
+89) -, but this requires appropriate safeguards such as encryption and access control.

 The GDPR allows EU member states to adopt more specific rules in certain areas.
 Germany has done this through its Federal Data Protection Act (BDSG), which adds provisions for research (§ 27 BDSG).
 For example, it allows processing of special categories of personal data (like health data) for scientific research without explicit consent, provided that appropriate safeguards are in place and the research interest substantially outweighs the interests of the data subject.